AOEpeople/aoe_technology_radar/radar/2017-11-01/chatbot.md

 necessary to find ways to shape user experiences and customer touchpoints beyond our owned websites.
 Therfore chatbots are a great opportunity to deliver extraordinary customer experiences especially in the Service and eCommerce area.
 24/7.

-If we look e.g. on WeChat (https://www.clickz.com/an-introduction-to-wechat-the-evolution-and-future-of-chinas-most-popularapp/111401/ ), the big Chinese Messenger Platform, you can see the potential of what could be possible.
+If you look for example on WeChat, the big Chinese Messenger Platform, you can see the potential of what could be possible.
+For further information read: https://www.clickz.com/an-introduction-to-wechat-the-evolution-and-future-of-chinas-most-popularapp/111401/

 In difference to classical Web-Interfaces, chatbots belong into a new and upcoming category called conversational interfaces.
 Speech and
 Wording is used to shapen your brand.
 So everyone who’s designing a ChatBot have to keep this in mind.